Missouri Sales Tax

 Missouri Sales Tax Rates

 The state rate for sales tax in Missouri is 4.225%, and some localities add their own taxes onto this as well.
 The rate that you will collect depends on the physical location of your business or the location of the warehouse the goods ship from, so you will always charge the same rate to your customers no matter where in the state they live.
-Guidance for economic tax nexus of out-of-state sellers will be provided by the state in advance of implementation of the new requirements in 2023.

 One exception to this is goods that are shipped from out of state but that still require sales tax to be collected.
 For these purchases, sales tax rates from the destination location should be applied.
 To determine the total tax due, simply add the local rate to the state rate and multiply that by the purchase price.
 A complete listing of all local tax rates can be found on the Missouri Department of Revenue website.
 There is also a separate sales tax rate for food in Missouri, which is 1.225% and applies to all food not meant to be immediately consumed unless purchased with food stamps or WIC coupons.